Keep Your Office Safe and Employees Happy

 Business owners and office managers will need to find ways to keep your office safe from coronavirus and other communicable diseases.
 Employees expect a clean and safe work environment now more than ever.

-Businesses across most industries felt the impact immediately as sales and revenue dropped precipitously.
+Businesses across most industries felt the impact immediately in 2020 as sales and revenue dropped precipitously.
 The federal government issued stimulus plans to allow employers to keep their employees on payroll and subsidized state unemployment for those employees who were laid off.

-Now, two months later, many states are lifting their quarantine orders and businesses are returning to work – with stipulations surrounding social distancing and employee safety.
+Now, many states are lifting their quarantine orders and businesses are returning to work – with stipulations surrounding social distancing and employee safety.
 State policies seem to change on a weekly basis as we transition back to the new normal.
 Returning to work won’t mean returning to the way it was pre-COVID.

 Employees May Be Nervous About Returning to the Office